Have you ever wanted to ask a health question to a specific doctor or specialist in Singapore?

 This post explains how you can pose your questions to our expert doctors.

-- It's Free and Easy.
-As Singapore's only free medical QnA, there’s no better place to get expert answers at no cost.
+- It's free and easy.
+As Singapore's only free medical Q&A, there’s no better place to get expert answers at no cost.

-- All Medical and Dental Specialties Are Covered.
-You can ask any health question under the sun, or browse 1000s of existing answers.
+- Many medical and dental specialties Are Covered.
+You can ask any health question under the sun, or browse thousands of existing answers.